fescii/qval/README.md

 **Notes**

-  Refer to the Supabase documentation for setting up your project database and understanding user management.
+  Please take a look at the express, Sequelize, and Postgres  documentation for setting up your project.

 **Contributing**